temujin9/mezovy/pcs/tabletop/ludwig floptr.md

 - Improved Trip - +2 to CMB, no AoO
   - Greater Trip - +2 to CMB, tripped opponent provokes AoO
   - Ki Throw - on successful trip, put opponent anywhere you threaten
-- Extra Martial Flexibility - 3 more uses of Martial Flexibility per day
+- Improved Vital Strike - triple damage on a single strike

 ### Paragon Surge only
 - Change of Heart - forgo knockout to aggressor (Diplomacy/BAB + 1/2 damage) DC 20+HD+Cha, can change 2+ degrees
+- Extra Martial Flexibility - 3 more uses of Martial Flexibility per day
+- Extra Social Talent - select a social talent using full vigilante level
 - Skill Unlock (Sense Motive) - Sense Motive vs Bluff gives bonus to initiative, -20 to read thoughts
 - Skill Unlock (Perception) - half penalty for sleeping, one third for distance
-- Extra Social Talent - select a social talent using full vigilante level

 ### Later
 - Disruptive - Fighter 6th, +4 DC to cast defensively if you threaten